 21% of the portfolio by value is represented by non-UK assets.
 These assets are valued in local currency then converted into Sterling at the period end exchange rates.
-The sensitivity shown on page 20 is net of the Group's foreign exchange hedges at 30 September 2018.
-Further detail on the Company's foreign exchange policy is outlined in Section 8 - Operating & Financial Review.
+Further detail on the Company's foreign exchange policy is outlined in the Operating & Financial Review.